-In this advanced chapter, we are going to looking into different versions and evolution of the ADS-B.
+In this advanced chapter, we are going to look into different versions and evolution of the ADS-B.

 Since the beginning of ADS-B, there have been three different versions (to my knowledge) implemented.
 The major reason for these updates is to enable more information (types of data) in ADS-B. Documentations on these versions and differences are quite far from user friendly.
 They are always presented in a very scattered fashion.
 Even the official